cldf/cldf/README.md

 ```

-### Data files
+### CLDF Data files

-While it is possible to add any number of CSV files to a CLDF dataset, the CLDF standard
+While it is possible to add any kind of CSV files to a CLDF dataset, the CLDF standard
-recognizes (and attaches specified semantics) to tables described with a common property `dc:conformsTo` with one of the table type URIs of the CLDF ontology as value.
+recognizes (and attaches specified semantics) to tables described with a common property `dc:conformsTo` with one of the [table type](#cldf-components) URIs of the [CLDF ontology](http://cldf.cld.org/v1.0/terms.rdf) as value.

 Additionally, CLDF semantics can be assigned to individual columns by
 assigning one of the property URIs defined in the